SEWING BUDDHA'S ROBE

 6. A chalk marking pen.
 These come from France via Amazon and are perfect for making an even white line without sharpening.

-8. At least one spool of thread in one of the approved colors.
+8. At least one spool of thread in one of the approved colors (see list to the right).

 8. Silk for your envelope lining, ½ yard.
 A good selection can be found at thaisilks.com, especially the patterns here: